nickcage710/ONCL2S/OpenVSwitch.md

 eth0 - OS Traffic, used for ZeroTier and other attacks
 eth1 - The bridge port/switch port, the port used by the remote system
 scanner - the nessus scanning box
-remote - the PBJ Raspberry Pi
+remote - the ONCL2S Raspberry Pi

 ## Config